ayyappanASB/python-journey/README.md

 # Python journey by Ayyappan

 Hi there!
-I'm Ayyappan - an aspiring AI & Robotics engineer pursuing Btech at psb academy, Singapore.
+I'm Ayyappan - an aspiring AI & Robotics engineer pursuing Bachelor of engineering honours at psb academy, Singapore.
 This repository tracks my **daily python coding journey**,as I prepare for internships and future roles.
 -----
 #GOALS
 - Build consistency through daily phython coding